giellalt/speech-smj/docs/Speech_data_collecting_notes.md

 ## Pre-processing:

-* Aligning speech data and text on phoneme level (WebMAUS)
+* Aligning speech data and text on phoneme level (use [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic))
 * Filename system - consistency!
 * A big data table showing the content and information of EACH FILENAME
 * Allows mass renaming and other mass python operations to be done to the files